ricktaylor/btpu/draft-taylor-dtn-btpu.md

 Transfer Number:
 : The numeric identifier of the [in-progress](#transfer-window) Transfer that is completing, encoded as a 32-bit unsigned integer in network byte order.

-Segment Sequence Number:
+Segment Index:
-: The non-zero sequence number of the final Segment, encoded as a 32-bit unsigned integer in network byte order.
+: The non-zero Segment Index of the final Segment, encoded as a 32-bit unsigned integer in network byte order.

 Segment Data:
-: The octets of the final Segment of the Transfer, with the length calculated as the Message content length excluding the eight (8) octets of the Transfer Number and Segment Sequence Number.
+: The octets of the final Segment of the Transfer, with the length calculated as the Message content length excluding the eight (8) octets of the Transfer Number and Segment Index.

 Transfer End Messages SHOULD NOT have zero octets of Segment Data, i.e. the total length of the Message SHOULD be greater than 12 octets.
 Such Messages only add control-plane overhead and SHOULD NOT be used as an alternative form of padding.

 ## Transfer Cancel Message

-The Transfer Cancel Message is used to indicate that the indicated Transfer is being aborted, and any prior or later received Segments associated with the Transfer MUST be discarded by the receiver.
+The Transfer Cancel Message is used to indicate that the indicated Transfer is being aborted, and any prior or later received Segments associated with the Transfer MUST be discarded by a receiver.

 A Transfer Cancel Message has a type of 5.
 The Message Content field is formatted as follows: